Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

 ms.date: 07/27/2017
 ---

-# Create a pull request status server
+# Create a pull request status server with Node.js

 #### Visual Studio Team Services | TFS 2018 RC1

 The pull request (PR) workflow provides developers with an opportunity to get feedback on their code from peers as well as from automated tools.
-Continuous integration (CI) can be done using the Visual Studio Team Services (VSTS) Build tools to build and test code.
-You can perform additional validation on PRs by writing a status server that leverages service hooks and the PR [Status API](https://go.microsoft.com/fwlink/?linkid=854107).
+3rd party tools and services can participate in the PR workflow by using the PR [Status API](https://go.microsoft.com/fwlink/?linkid=854107).
 This article guides you through the process of creating a status server to validate PRs in a VSTS Git repository.

 ## Prerequisites
 * A VSTS account with a Git repo.
 If you don't have a VSTS account, [sign up](../setup-admin/team-services/sign-up-for-visual-studio-team-services.md) to upload and share code in free unlimited private Git repositories.